ShixunWu/ASAP-and-ALAP/README.md

 # ASAP-and-ALAP
-ASAP and ALAP scheduling algorithm implementation
+Compute the priority for one directed acyclic graphs(DAG) by using ASAP or ALAP Scheduling Algorithm.